Against back pain, moving more is not enough

 Some studies are particularly interesting.
 For example, the clinical trial conducted by the team of British physician and researcher Nefyn Howard Williams evaluated the benefits of an osteopathic method in people suffering from acute and sub-acute (i.e. low-intensity) spinal pain.
 The randomized controlled trial included 201 people aged between 16 and 65.
 They had consulted their general practitioner for neck or back pain that had appeared between 2 and 12 weeks previously.

 Comparisons between the group receiving standard care only and the group receiving 3 to 4 osteopathic sessions with a trained physician were carried out on three occasions: before the start of the intervention, at the end of the intervention (i.e. 2 months later) and six months after the intervention.
-Measures included spinal pain-related health status, quality of life, sensory and affective dimensions of pain, and the relationship between cost and effectiveness of care received.
+Measures included spinal pain-related health status, quality of life, sensory and affective dimensions of pain, and cost/effectiveness of care received.

 Osteopathic sessions were spaced one to two weeks apart, with a maximum interval of two months.
 The program included manual techniques and advice on regular physical activity.
 At the end of the two-month osteopathic intervention, the results showed a reduction in spinal pain intensity and an improvement in quality of life compared to the control group.